AnErrupTion/MyFastEmulator/README.md

 ## Introduction

-MyFastEmulator is a fork of the <a href="https://github.com/wimpysworld/quickemu">Quickemu</a> which aims to be a more complete and user-friendly version than Quickemu.
+MyFastEmulator is a fork of the <a href="https://github.com/wimpysworld/quickemu">Quickemu</a> project which aims to be a more complete and user-friendly version than Quickemu.
 But overall, it's a very simple script to "manage" QEMU virtual machines.
 Each virtual machine configuration is requiring minimal but very useful configuration, such as total CPU cores, emulated cpu, RAM, and even more.
 The main objective of the project is to enable quick testing of desktop Linux distributions AND Windows operating systems where the virtual machines can be stored anywhere, such as